 After a troubled production and reports of an acting coach, it seemed as if the odds of Alden successfully navigating young Han were approximately 3,720 to 1.

 But the wise-cracking smuggler never did set much store by the odds, ‘cos if you have enough swagger, you can pull anything off.
 So I can vaguely imagine Alden maturing into Original Trilogy Han.
 Better than I could reconcile Hayden Christensen with the man in the mask, even after I watched it lowered onto his charred face.

-After an escape bid sees Qi’Ra captured, Han signs up for the Empire (who use the Imperial March in recruiting drives).
-Kicked out the Academy, he meets pro thief Tobias Beckett (guys, the least imaginative SW name) and company.
-They chuck Han to ‘The Beast’ – I’m expecting a Rancor…it’s Chewbacca!
+After an escape bid sees Qi’Ra captured, Han signs up for the Empire – who use the Imperial March in recruiting drives.
+Kicked out the Academy, he meets pro thief Tobias Beckett (the least imaginative SW name) and co.
+They chuck Han to ‘The Beast’ – no not a Rancor…it’s Chewbacca!

 Han could be such a dark character: he grew up in Corellia’s murky underworld as a child slave, he fought for the Empire on a planet resembling a WWI hellscape, he lost his childhood sweetheart.
 But all he wants is to be a cool pilot and make a quick buck.

 Qi’Ra knows that under the cocky attitude, Han’s one of the good guys.
 (Was it just me or did a certain bad guy look happy to get ‘closer’ to Emilia Clarke’s Bond girl femme fatale?
 Isn’t he a cyborg/robotic below the waist?)